NativeScript/docs-v7/docs/ui/professional-ui-components/ng-Chart/Axes/negative-values.md

 page_title: Negative values| Progress NativeScript UI Documentation
 description: A page describing the LogarithmicAxis in Telerik Chart for NativeScript.
 This article explains the usage of negative values in an axis.
 slug: negative-values-axis-angular
-tags: chart, negative, values, axes, axis, angular
+tags: chart, negative, values, axes, axis, angular, nativescript, professional, ui
 position: 7
 publish: true
 ---

-# Chart Axes: Negative Values
+# RadChart Negative Values

 By default the {% typedoc_link classes:LinearAxis %} supports the use of negative values.
 You can set the {% typedoc_link classes:LinearAxis,member:minimum%} minimum and/or the {% typedoc_link classes:LinearAxis,member:maximum%} to negative values

-## Example
+#### Example

 <snippet id='chart-angular-axes-negative-values'/>